njz3/FFBArcadePlugin/README.md

 - Install 7zip (https://www.7-zip.org/download.html) to C:\Program Files\7-Zip

-- Run the BuildAll.bat script
+- Run the BuildAll.cmd script

 ## How to Use